cathydutton/maze/README.md

 # Maze

-Maze is a simple Sass based responsive grid framework.
-Maze is the result of my early experimentation with Sass and the frustration of using existing grids and frameworks.
+Maze is a responsive grid built using Sass and HTML5, the grid is easily customisable with editable options for grid columns, gutter widths, break points and push values.
+Each content block reacts differently allowing for all content types and devices.

 * Demo: http://www.get-maze.co.uk/maze/
 * Homepage: http://www.get-maze.co.uk